-Combine the ingredients in a small bowl, stir well and store in a glass container or bottle.
-This facial toner has a shelf life of about one week.
+Combine all ingredients in a small bowl, stir well and store in a small glass container; discard after 1 week.

 Toners can be beneficial for people with sensitive skin.
-Not only do they clear your skin of possible irritants, but they can also help keep your skin healthy and hydrated.
-When choosing a face toner, look for products that do not contain alcohol or synthetic fragrances, and discontinue use if you notice signs of irritation.
+Not only do they clear the skin of possible irritants, but they can also help keep your skin healthy and hydrated.
+Toners can be used even on sensitive skin that is particularly dry, oily or acne-prone.

 When choosing a toner for sensitive skin, look for ingredients with anti-inflammatory, hydrating, and antimicrobial properties.
 Some of the best ingredients to look for in a toner are glycerin, HA, and witch hazel.
 Conversely, be sure to avoid potentially irritating ingredients such as alcohol or synthetic fragrances.